 At the east end the burn is partly diverted into a large pond, which used to be a claypit, supplying clay to the potteries in Portobello.
-It is now home to a dazzling array of wildlife, including occasional visits from a kingfisher.
+It is now home to a dazzling array of wildlife, including recent visits from otters as the pond has a healthy population of fish for them to feed on including roach and eels.
 You can find more information on our wildlife page.

 A play area lies to the north of here, and there is a boundary with the historic Craigentinny train depot, which celebrated its centenary in 2015.